MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/cfu-inbox-driver-inf-configuration.md

 **I have a component A that needs an update, how can I make the CFU driver aware of component A?**

-You need to configure the CFU inbox driver INF by using the hardware ID of the TLC created by component A. See [Configure the CFU inbox driver INF](#configure-the-cfu-inbox-driver-inf) for details.
+You need to configure the CFU inbox driver INF by using the hardware ID of the TLC created by component A.

 **I have two components: component A, and a sub-component B. How should I make the CFU driver aware of component B?**